Mountain West Prevention Research Center

 The project offers a funding opportunity covering the BHF Online Resources Package, necessary program supplies, and $6,000 per community for start-up costs ($1,000 from BHF & $5,000 from MW-PRC).
 Communities that partner with a local clinical partner to use electronic health records to identify eligible families and invite to them via text to enroll in BHF may be eligible for additional MW-PRC funding (Program Implementation Grant), access to our text messaging technology platform, and centralized management of the text-based recruitment strategy being tested in the MW-PRC Core Research Project.

 How to apply: Interested communities will need to submit a 1000-word (approximately two-page) Request for Funding narrative that responds to questions related to community priorities and program delivery factors and completion of two organizational readiness surveys.
 Request for Funding applications are due May 13th at 5:00 CST.
-An informational webinar will be held Wednesday, February 25th from 11:00-12:00 CST.
-Information about the funding opportunity and registration for the webinar are located in the Learn More tab, below.

 The MW-PRC Partner Grants, the Partnership Development and the Program Implementation, are open for applications on a rolling basis.